Dark blue background with light blue orbits.

 The transition from the Classic Outlook to the New Outlook for Windows

-Users within the organization holding the following Microsoft 365 licenses will shift from Classic Outlook to the New Outlook for Windows according to the timelines outlined below.
+Users within the organization holding the following Microsoft 365 licenses will shift from the Classic Outlook to the New Outlook for Windows according to the timelines outlined below.
 From these dates onward, users will automatically access the New Outlook for Windows for their emails, calendars, contacts, and more.

 • Microsoft 365 Business Standard and Premium: Migration begins on January 6, 2025.